 Yoga is not about becoming great at gymnastics; it's about becoming YOU.

-During my visits to India I became enchanted by the people, characters and stories that hold together a land of such colour and contrast.
-As a practicing artist, I began to focus upon portrait art and sketches and paintings of the people that I met on these journeys.
-In early 2017 a chance encounter led to one-on-one art tuition with Sri Ramu Ramdev, a master Indian Miniature Painting artist at Jaipur City Palace.
+During my visits to India I became enchanted by the people, characters and stories that I encountered.
+As a practicing artist, I began to focus my work upon portrait art and sketches and paintings of the people that I met on these journeys.
+In early 2017 a chance encounter led to one-on-one art tuition with Sri Ramu Ramdev, a master Indian miniature painting artist at Jaipur City Palace.
 This experience was extremely influential in my own art practice as I was able to shift the way that I was experiencing art, and open up to a meditative approach to creative pursuit -something that I had been trying to find for some years.
-I continue to study with Ramuji and am currently in Jaipur, working daily with the royal artists in the Pink City of Rajasthan.
+I continue to study with Ramuji and am in Jaipur at least once a year, working daily with the royal artists in the City Palace studio of the Pink City of Rajasthan.